shdlabs/SSTorytime/docs/README.md

 ## Option: Installing Postgres in memory [Linux]

 Optionally, you can install Postgres in memory to increase performance of the upload and search, and to preserve your laptop SSD disks.
+The downside is that each time you reboot you will have to repeat this procedure and all will be lost.

 - To do so, create a new data folder, and mount it as a memory file system.
 - grant access rights to your postgres user.